Georgia State Patrol Nighthawks

 How our skilled attorneys build a successful DUI defense in Georgia:

-Can I just enter a guilty plea myself and avoid hiring a Georgia DUI lawyer?
+Can I enter a guilty plea myself and avoid hiring a Georgia DUI lawyer?

-• If your license is administratively suspended for refusing the State Trooper’s chemical test from losing an administrative hearing or failing to address a license suspension action within 30 days from the date of your arrest, your driving privileges will be suspended for a year with NO PERMIT.
+• If your license is administratively suspended for refusing the State Trooper’s chemical test from losing an administrative hearing or failing to address a license suspension action within 30 days from your arrest, your driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Georgia DUI criminal charges and the administrative license suspension action can improve your chances of being able to drive.

-• Sometimes the prosecutor gives a bad plea recommendation.
+• Sometimes, the prosecutor gives a bad plea recommendation.
 Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Atlanta, Fulton, and DeKalb Counties can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take the case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Call our experienced Georgia DUI lawyers today:

-If you are facing a Georgia State Patrol DUI charge, or license suspension action, or have been ticketed for a serious traffic offense, contact our experienced Georgia DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+If you are facing a Georgia State Patrol DUI charge or license suspension action or have been ticketed for a serious traffic offense, contact our experienced Georgia DUI lawyers today.
+We will meet with you free of charge to discuss your options and provide advice based on our experience in the court, where your case will be heard.
 Contact us today at 404.816.8777.
-Our Georgia DUI lawyers are available 24 hours a day, 7 days a week to discuss your case.
+Our Georgia DUI lawyers are available 24 hours a day, 7 days a week, to discuss your case.